Chapter 7 — The Costliest Mistakes Veterans Make

 Medicare Advantage (Part C) plans don’t cancel, reduce, or interfere with VA benefits or TRICARE for Life in any way.
 You can:

-• Continue using VA facilities exactly as before
+- Continue using VA facilities exactly as before

-• Keep your TRICARE for Life benefits unchanged
+- Keep your TRICARE for Life benefits unchanged

-• Access your VA disability compensation
+- Access your VA disability compensation

-• Use VA Community Care when available
+- Use VA Community Care when available

 What Veterans Miss by Avoiding Medicare Advantage (Part C)

-Extra Benefits Not Available Through Military Coverage
+Additional Benefits Not Available Through Military Coverage:

-When he finally worked with our team, we found him a Medicare Advantage (Part C) plan that provided all these benefits while maintaining his full VA coverage and worked with his TRICARE for Life.
+When he finally worked with our team, we found him a Medicare option that provided opportunities to ensure he wasn’t overpaying for Part B and access to additional benefits, while maintaining his full VA coverage and working seamlessly with his TRICARE for Life.

 The Independence Factor

-My team and I are completely independent, which means we can evaluate all available Medicare Advantage (Part C) plans in your area to find the best premium refunds and benefits.
 Advisors tied to specific companies can only offer their company’s plans, which often means missing better options.
 As independent specialists, we’re not bound by company quotas.
 We can objectively compare all available plans to find the one that best enhances your specific military benefits.

 The Key Insight